 The ring slowly releases the ARV dapivirine over the course of one month.
 In 2016, two parallel Phase III trials, The Ring Study, led by IPM, and the ASPIRE study, led by our clinical trial partner the Microbicide Trials Network (MTN), found that the ring helped reduce women's risk of HIV and was well-tolerated.
 Two open-label extension studies, DREAM and HOPE, provided the ring to former Ring Study and ASPIRE participants, respectively, and aimed to help understand how women use the ring now that the Phase III results are known.
 Learn more about the results and the next steps for the ring.

 Other products in IPM's portfolio include a three-month dapivirine ring and a three-month multipurpose vaginal ring that would prevent HIV and unintended pregnancy in one product and that entered a second Phase I trial in 2018.

 As is the case with HIV treatment, microbicides based on combinations of ARVs that target different points in the HIV life cycle may offer greater protection than a single drug alone.

-From its inception, IPM’s product pipeline has focused exclusively on ARV-based microbicides and prevention products for women.
+From its inception, IPM’s product portfolio has focused exclusively on ARV-based microbicides and prevention products for women.
 These products are following the lead of other life-saving prevention methods that have been created by adapting successful treatments for diseases such as malaria, influenza and pneumonia.